tcotav/missing-root-beer/LearningPlan.md

 - **Break Tasks**: Can be split into smaller 30-60 minute sessions

 ## Project Benefits:
-The project is perfectly set up as a learning vehicle!
-The existing story has:
+The RPG adaptation is perfectly designed as a learning vehicle!
+The story provides:
-- **Complete narrative structure** with multiple branching paths and endings
+- **Established characters and world** that translate naturally to RPG exploration
-- **Rich character relationships** the teen already understands
+- **Clear quest structure** with the root beer mystery as the main storyline
-- **Missing visual/audio assets** providing clear creative tasks
+- **Multiple areas to design** (home, overworld, Miskko HQ) providing varied mapping challenges
-- **Room for expansion** without breaking existing functionality
+- **Character progression** through relationship building and story discovery
-- **Built-in complexity** that can be enhanced gradually
+- **Expandable gameplay** that can grow in complexity as skills develop

-This structure will let the teenager start with simple asset creation and gradually work up to more complex features like inventory systems and mini-games, all while building on characters and a story they already know and love.
+This structure lets learners start with basic map creation and character movement, then gradually add complex features like quest systems, inventory mechanics, and interactive storytelling, all while working with familiar characters and plot elements.